GranularDevelopment/blog/src/pages/post-4-7-2019/index.md

 https://developers.google.com/digital-asset-links/tools/generator

 ## Thats it!
-Now your apple-app-site-association and assetlinks.json file should accessible.
+Now your apple-app-site-association and assetlinks.json file should be accessible.